A categorification of cluster algebras of type B and C through symmetric quivers: Introduction

-In particular, let $\mathcal{A}(T)^B$ be the cluster algebra of type $B$ with principal coefficients in $T$.
+In particular, let $\mathcal{A}^B (T)$ be the cluster algebra of type $B_n$ with principal coefficients in $T$.
 Let $[a,b]$ be a $\theta$-orbit and let $x_{ab}$ be the cluster variable which corresponds to $[a,b]$.
 If $F_d([a,b])=\{\alpha\}$ consists of only one $\rho$-invariant diagonal, then $x_{ab}$ corresponds to the orthogonal indecomposable $Q(T')$-representation $L_\alpha$ of type I. Otherwise, $F_d([a,b])=\{\alpha_1,\alpha_2\}$, and $L_{\alpha_2}=\nabla L_{\alpha_1}$.
 In this case, $x_{ab}$ corresponds to the orthogonal indecomposable $Q(T')$-representation $L_{\alpha_1} \oplus \nabla L_{\alpha_1}$ of type S.

-On the other hand, for $\mathcal{A}(T)^C$, if $F_d([a,b])=\{\alpha\}$ consists of only one $\rho$-invariant diagonal, then $x_{ab}$ corresponds to the symplectic indecomposable $Q(T')$-representation $L_\alpha \oplus L_\alpha$ of type R. Otherwise, $F_d([a,b])=\{\alpha_1,\alpha_2\}$ with $L_{\alpha_2}=\nabla L_{\alpha_1}$.
+On the other hand, for $\mathcal{A}^C(T)$, if $F_d([a,b])=\{\alpha\}$ consists of only one $\rho$-invariant diagonal, then $x_{ab}$ corresponds to the symplectic indecomposable $Q(T')$-representation $L_\alpha \oplus L_\alpha$ of type R. Otherwise, $F_d([a,b])=\{\alpha_1,\alpha_2\}$ with $L_{\alpha_2}=\nabla L_{\alpha_1}$.
 As before, $x_{ab}$ corresponds to the symplectic indecomposable $Q(T')$-representation $L_{\alpha_1} \oplus \nabla L_{\alpha_1}$ of type S.

-Formulas of Theorem \ref{theorem1} (type $B$) and Theorem \ref{theorem 2} (type $C$) give the cluster expansion of each cluster variable associated to a $\theta$-orbit in terms of the cluster variables of the initial seed.
-It follows from the above correspondence that, given a cluster-tilted bound symmetric quiver $Q$ of type $A_{2n-1}$, they allow us to express the type $B$ (resp. type C) cluster variable that corresponds to an orthogonal (resp. symplectic) indecomposable representation of $Q$ in terms of the initial cluster variables.
+Formulas of Theorem \ref{theorem1} (type $B$) and Theorem \ref{theorem 2} (type $C$) give the cluster expansion of each cluster variable associated to a $\theta$-orbit, on the one hand in terms of the cluster variables of the initial seed, on the other hand in terms of cluster variables of type $A_n$.
+It follows from the above correspondence that, given a cluster-tilted bound symmetric quiver $Q$ of type $A_{2n-1}$, they allow us to express the type $B_n$ (resp. type $C_n$) cluster variable that corresponds to an orthogonal (resp. symplectic) indecomposable representation of $Q$, on the one hand in terms of the initial cluster variables, on the other hand in terms of (ordinary) representations of $Q$.
 In other words, we get a Caldero-Chapoton like map (see \cite{CC}) from the category of symmetric representations of cluster tilted bound symmetric quivers of type $A_{2n-1}$ to cluster algebras of type $B_n$ and $C_n$.

+This approach could be used to produce a categorification of other classes of non skew-symmetric cluster algebras through the representation theory of symmetric quivers.
+For example, they could provide an alternative categorification of non skew-symmetric cluster algebras associated by Felikson, Shapiro and Tumarkin \cite{FeST} to surfaces with marked points and order-2 orbifold points.
+These algebras have been categorified in the work of Geuenich and Labardini-Fragoso \cite{GeuLF1,GeuLF2} by species with potential.